ashumsd7/heyashu/src/content/notes-namaste-node-js/e2-plan-a-project-hld-lld.md

 ---
-title: e2:Plan a project HLD LLD
+title: "e2: Plan a project HLD LLD"
 name: How to Plan a project HLD LLD
 episode: 2
 seasonNumber: 2